Philadelphia Public Art @philart.net

 * In front of Engine Company 28.
 Southwest side of Ontario between Belgrade and Miller.

-* 39.988925,-75.099950 [map]
+* 39.988925,-75.099950 [map] [nearby]

-* On the Port Richmond tour.
+* On the Kensington tour

 * Other exhibits: Religious